sunilvrk/phinx/readme.md

 By default, you will get a mysql instance when you run docker-compose up.
 If you don't need a database you can comment this piece of code.

+If you need redis you can just uncomment the block in the docker-compose file.

 You can edit the dockerfile to adjust it to your needs.

 The php container comes pre-installed with composer, npm and yarn.